James B. Kaler

-James Bailey "Jim" Kaler (December 29, 1938 — November 26, 2022) was an American astronomer and science writer.
+James Bailey "Jim" Kaler (December 29, 1938 – November 26, 2022) was an American astronomer and science writer.

+Personal life and education

+Kaler was born to Earl and Hazel Holmgren Kaler on December 29th, 1938.
 After elementary and high-school education in Albany, New York, Kaler earned his A.B. at the University of Michigan in 1960.
 He attended graduate school at the University of Michigan (1960–61), at Christian-Albrechts-Universität zu Kiel (Germany, 1961–62), and UCLA (1962–64), where he also obtained his Ph.D. in Astronomy 1964.
 His thesis advisor was Lawrence H. Aller.
+He was married to Maxine Grossman and they had four children.
+Kaler died due to complications of Parkinson's Disease on November 26, 2022, at the age of 83.

 Professional career

 Kaler started his professional career with appointments as a research and teaching assistant at the University of Michigan from 1958 to summer 1960.
 In 1961 he worked as an astronomer with the United States Naval Observatory.
 In 1964 he was appointed as an assistant professor of Astronomy by the University of Illinois, and promoted to associate professor in 1968 and to a full professor position in 1976 (all at University of Illinois).
 Since 1995 he is Campus Honors Faculty.
 In 2003 he retired to become professor emeritus at the University of Illinois.